 Reviewing and submitting the application

 The accuracy of biometric data provided on the application form is of critical importance.
-While you are reviewing your application, ensure you have double checked the biometric information such as your name, date of birth, gender, country of citizenship, etc. Failure to do so may result in your application being invalidated before you embark on your journey to the EU and may result in denial of entry into Europe.
+While you are reviewing your application, ensure you have double checked the biometric information such as your name, date of birth, gender, country of citizenship, and other passport related information.
+Failure to do so may result in your application being invalidated before you embark on your journey to the EU and may result in denial of entry into Europe.

 Once you are confident the answers and data you provided on your applicant are accurate, submit your application.